h2oai/h2o-3/h2o-docs/src/product/cloud-integration/ec2-and-s3.rst

 -  You can pass in credentials in standalone mode by creating a ``core-site.xml`` file and passing it in with the flag ``-hdfs_config``.
 For an example ``core-site.xml`` file, refer to `Core-site.xml`_.

-   1. Edit the properties in the core-site.xml file to include your Access Key ID and Access Key as shown in the following example:
+   1. Edit the properties in the core-site.xml file to include your Access Key ID, Access Key, and Session Token as shown in the following example:

      ::